Query messages using full-text search

 Basically all Lucene queries are made up of strings containing one or more terms and operators:

-term AND term OR term
+term AND term OR (term AND NOT term)

-While AND and OR pretty much speaks for itself, terms needs a bit of explanation.
+NOT speaks for itself, terms needs a bit of explanation.
 A term can be a single term or a phrase.
 We've already seen two single terms in the full-text search example.
 The query in the example corresponds to this Lucene query:

 implement AND IController